yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

-This "How To" tutorial serves as a quick start for developers by giving examples of how to accomplish common tasks dealing with Coordinate Reference Systems (CRS) and Coordinate Transformations (CT), as well as to provide some background not easily described in swagger documentation or postman collections.
+This "How To" tutorial serves as a quick start for developers by giving examples of how to accomplish common tasks dealing with Coordinate Reference Systems (CRS) and Coordinate Transformations (CT), as well as to provide background not easily described in [swagger open api specification](https://community.opengroup.org/osdu/platform/system/reference/crs-catalog-service/-/blob/master/docs/api_spec/crs-catalog-openapi-v3.yaml) or postman collections.

-When loading data into the OSDU it is possible to define the CRS by using a `PersistableReference`, i.e., a self-contained actionable definition that can be passed on to an engine.
-However, it is much preferred to implicitly identify the CRS by means of a CRS `record id`.
-The design of the OSDU is to centrally manage CRS definitions as reference data, and to use this Catalog service to retrieve them.
+When loading data into the OSDU platform it is possible to define the CRS by using a `PersistableReference`, which is a self-contained actionable WKT definition that can be passed on to a geodetic engine.
+However, **it is much preferred to implicitly identify the CRS** by means of a CRS `record id`.
+The architectural design of the OSDU is to centrally manage CRS definitions as reference data, and to use this Catalog service to retrieve them.
 This makes it easier for ingest workflows to pick the CRS of the data, and it increases geodetic integrity of the platform.
-This is predicated of course on using a clear record id that uniquely and permanently identifies the CRS.
-This is done by a convention using EPSG codes (see also the next section).
+This is predicated on using a clear convention for the CRS `record id` that uniquely and permanently identifies the CRS.
+The convention using the type of CRS and (de facto) standard EPSG codes (see also the next section).

-The CRS Catalog helper service can be seen as a data domain specific service, i.e., endpoints specific to make it easy to work with geodetic reference data (CRSs and CTs) in OSDU.
-Since release R3.M12 (\~3Q2022) new endpoints have been implemented in API v3 that interact with the reference data.
-Prior to this an actual "catalog file" was used (service v2), **which usage has been deprecated**.
+The CRS Catalog helper service can be seen as a data domain specific service, i.e., API endpoints specific to make it easy to work with geodetic reference data (CRSs and CTs) in OSDU.
+Since release R3.M12 (\~3Q2022) new endpoints have been implemented in v3 that interact with the reference data stored in the OSDU.
+Prior to this a "phyisical catalog file" was used, **but note that v2 has been deprecated and should not be used**. v3 is a breaking change, aligning with the Geomatics Integration workgroup recommended approach.

 Use cases for the CRS Catalog Service include:
 - Enable end-users to make a selection of **Coordinate Reference Systems** (CRSs)